Exploring Cross-Lingual Knowledge Transfer via Transliteration-Based MLM Fine-Tuning for Critically Low-resource Chakma Language: Conclusion

 \section{Conclusion}

 In this work, we introduced a Bangla-transliterated Chakma dataset, derived from Chakma literature using Tesseract, Gemini 2.5 Pro OCR and manual transcription.
 We empirically demonstrate that pre-trained multilingual language models can be effectively adapted for the Chakma language through fine-tuning on this data, establishing a strong baseline for Masked Language Modeling for Chakma.
 Our comprehensive experiments further underscore that model performance is highly sensitive to data quality, and that iterative cleaning directly enhances model performance.
 To support future research, we publicly release our manually refined dataset.
 A compelling direction for future work is to investigate the optimal transliteration target for low-resource languages.
 We hypothesize that for Chakma, which shares significant typological and lexical similarity with Bangla, transliteration into the Bangla script may yield superior performance compared to the English script, despite the generally stronger pre-training of LLMs on English.
 Systematically evaluating this trade-off between linguistic proximity and model capability remains an open question.
-The dataset for this study is available at an anonymized OSF link: \url{ https://osf.io/e6acv/?view_only=0a532142e7754ed391049ba9fa9aa4b8}